pedropaulofb/laderr/documentation/specification.md

 A LaDeRR specification defines **resilience scenarios** using a structured format that consists of two main components:

-- **Metadata**: Provides general information about the specification, including authorship, versioning, and scenario type.
+- **Metadata**: Provides general information about the specification, including authorship, versioning, and the type of the resilience scenario being specified.
-- **Constructs**: Define the key elements of the resilience scenario and their relationships.
+- **Constructs**: Define the elements of the resilience scenario and their relationships.
 The main constructs include:
-  - **Assets**: Represent entities that need protection or have resilience capabilities.
+  - **Assets**: Represent entities that have value and are subject to potential risks and threats.
-  - **Capabilities**: Define the functional strengths of an entity, such as protective mechanisms.
+  - **Capabilities**: Define the "positive" dispositions of an entity, enabling the entity to perform specific functions.
   - **Vulnerabilities**: Represent weaknesses that can be exploited by threats.
-  - **Threats**: Entities or conditions that can exploit vulnerabilities.
+  - **Threats**: Entities with capabilities that can exploit vulnerabilities.
-  - **Resilience**: Mechanisms that mitigate or counteract threats and vulnerabilities.
+  - **Resilience**: Resilience preserves an entity's value despite vulnerabilities, preventing threats from causing damage.
   - **Control**: Entities that inhibit threats, creating resilience.

-Each construct is interconnected, governed by logical constraints, and formally structured in TOML format.
+Each construct is interconnected, governed by logical constraints.
 These constraints ensure consistency and are enforced through formal rules, as described in Section 5.
-The following sections detail each construct, presenting its concept, metamodel representation, applicable rules, and a valid example of how to specify it in a LaDeRR model.
+The following sections detail each construct, presenting its concept, metamodel representation, applicable rules, and an example of how to specify it in a LaDeRR model.

 ### 2.1.
 Access to LaDeRR Specification Examples and Results

-All **LaDeRR specifications** presented in this document, including every example and fragment, are available in the [examples](https://github.com/pedropaulofb/laderr/tree/main/documentation/examples) folder of the LaDeRR repository.
+All LaDeRR specifications presented in this document, including every example and fragment, are available in the [examples](https://github.com/pedropaulofb/laderr/tree/main/documentation/examples) folder of the LaDeRR repository.

 For each LaDeRR specification included in this documentation, the following additional resources are provided:

-- The original specification file as presented in this document.
+- The original specification TOML file, as presented in this document.
 - Validation and inference reports:
   - Pre-Inference Validation: Ensures that the input specification conforms to the LaDeRR metamodel and does not contain missing required fields or incorrect relationships.
   - Post-Inference Validation: After inference, checks that the inferred constructs and relationships maintain logical consistency within the model.